Soulseek

-Soulseek is a peer-to-peer (P2P) file-sharing network and application.
-It is known mostly for the exchange of music.
+Soulseek is a peer-to-peer (P2P) file sharing network and application.
+It is known mostly for the exchange of music, though it can be used for other file types as well.

 The current Soulseek network, hosted on the client SoulseekQt, is the second to have been in operation; the older network, used up to version 156 of the client, was shut down after significant user inactivity.
 Version 157 of the client was the last for Microsoft Windows only, and work on it ceased in 2008.
-SoulseekQt is available for Windows, macOS, and Linux, with it having different functionality compared to the 157 client interface.
+SoulseekQt is available for Windows, macOS, and Linux, and has different functionality to the 157 client interface.

 Key features

 Content

-As a peer to peer (P2P) file sharing program, the accessible content is determined by the users of the Soulseek client, and what files they choose to share.
-The network has historically had a diverse mix of music, including underground and independent artists, unreleased music, such as demos and mixtapes, bootlegs, live tracks, and live DJ sets, but releases from major and independent labels can also be found.
+As a peer-to-peer (P2P) file sharing program, the accessible content is determined by the users of the Soulseek client, and what files they choose to share.
+The network has historically been used mainly for music, with a diverse mix including underground and independent artists, unreleased music, such as demos and mixtapes, bootlegs, live tracks, and live DJ sets, but releases from major and independent labels can also be found.

 Soulseek does not support multi-source downloading or torrent-style "swarming" like other post-Napster clients, and must fetch a requested file from a single source linearly.
 All Soulseek clients contain a ban feature whereby selected users may be banned from requesting files.
-This is in response to users who might be free-riding (i.e. taking files from others without sharing any files themselves) or who might be causing a nuisance for other reasons, such as a personal argument through the chat facilities or just taking up a user's bandwidth by downloading too many files, or simply on the whim of the banning user.
+This is in response to users who might be free-riding (i.e. taking files from others without sharing any files themselves) or who might be causing a nuisance for other reasons, such as a personal argument through the online chat facilities or just taking up a user's bandwidth by downloading too many files, or simply on the whim of the banning user.
 Users with download privileges can still be banned.